 Unbury.me is free to use and is available on the web at Unbury.me.

-While these apps can certainly help you on your debt-tackling journey, they’re not the only options you have to ease your financial stress.
+While these debt payoff planners and apps can certainly help you on your debt-tackling journey, they’re not the only options you have to ease your financial stress.

 You can also consider strategies like:

 - Debt consolidation – This involves transferring all your debts to a single loan or credit card (ideally one with a no-interest/zero-APR promotion).
 This allows you to make just one payment per month (instead of dozens), and it can help you lower your interest costs as well.

 - Use bonuses and tax refunds – Do you get regular holiday or end-of-year bonuses?
 Are you expecting a big tax refund?
 Earmark those for your payoff goals.
 Just one or two extra payments can make a major dent in your balances.

 - Do some spring cleaning – Go through your closets, clean out the cabinets, and dig into that attic.
 Sell gently used clothing, toys, decor, and other household items you’re no longer using to a local consignment shop or second-hand retailer.
 You can even post them to Facebook, host a garage sale, or take them to a nearby flea market.
 Once all is said and done, but those proceeds to your debts and watch the balances fall.